Remmeauth/remme-core/docs/sawtooth-overview.rst

 "Hyperledger Sawtooth is an enterprise blockchain platform for building distributed ledger applications and networks." - `Hyperledger Sawtooth <https://sawtooth.hyperledger.org/docs/core/releases/latest/introduction.html>`_

 REMME is an enterprise-first solution, hence it is given that the private network consists of trusted nodes.
-Such environment allows us to low security consensus requirements in order to significantly speed up the transactions throughput and processing speed.
+Such environment allows us to lower the requirements for security of consensus in order to significantly speed up the transactions throughput and processing speed.

 **Key advantages of the Sawtooth**